vanderbilt-data-science/how-tos/accre-virtual-envs-howto/README-GPU.md

 ```
 ### Installing other packages

-Also note that you may (and should) install non-default Conda packages in the creation of the VE (see Conda documentation [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more information).
+Also note that you may (and should) install your desired Conda packages in the creation of the VE (see Conda documentation [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more information).
 For example, if you already knew you wanted to install the `tensorflow-gpu` package, version 1.3, with a VE named `tf-gpu`, you could enter:
 ```
 conda create -n tf-gpu tensorflow-gpu=1.3
 ```
-Another example is the fast.ai package, which requires installation from the fastai channel, which could be created as:
+Another example is the fast.ai package, which requires installation from the fastai channel (indicated by the `-c` flag), which could be created as:
 ```
 conda create -n fastai-env -c fastai fastai
 ```